vatbub/awsVpnLauncher/README.md

 java -jar awsVpnLauncher-1.0-jar-with-dependencies.jar config openvpnPassword <The password for the vpn server that you wish to use>
 ```

 Note that all of your credentials and passwords will be stored on your hard drive in clear text.
-Anything is sent to any server except to Amazon AWS.
+Nothing is sent to any server except to Amazon AWS.

 ## Launch a new instance
 1. Open a terminal